How To Deal With Cash Flow Problems In Small Business

 • Poor inventory management.

-You're also likely to fall for cash flow shortages if you don't forecast your cash flow.
+You're also likely to fall for shortages if you don't forecast your cash flow.
+This often leads to sudden crashes or even failure.rtages if you don't forecast your cash flow.
 This often leads to sudden crashes or even business failure.

 How Can Small Businesses Improve Cash Flow?